sjulier/Refactored_ORB_SLAM2/README.md

 ### Prerequisites

+**Do not build the code in a conda environment; please deactivate it first otherwise you will end up trying to link with incompatible versions of libraries**

 You will need to clone this repository using `git clone https://github.com/UCL/COMP0249_24-25_ORB_SLAM2.git`

 It depends on a few widely-available libraries: